dpw901e17/vulkan-application/README.md

 The settings used were; 5x5x5 initial scene, set increments to 5, run for 30 seconds, and run 10 times.

 To change between rendering the cube-model or the skull-model, change the defined macro in file "VulkanApplication.cpp" line 30 to TEST_USE_CUBE or TEST_USE_SKULL.

+## Acknowledgements
+https://vulkan-tutorial.com/ was used as a starting off point, when creating this repository.
+Thus there may be some similariites in program structure.